TTheHolyOne/cookie-clicker/README.md

 ```
 Hello User!
 This is HolyClicker, A remake of Cookie Clicker!
 I was bored and decided to develop something new and I decided on a Cookie Clicker Game!
-Inside of this game you can Level Up, Bake Cookies, Save Data, Load Data, Reset Data, Have a Username, Have stats to track!
+Inside of this game you can
+Level Up, Bake Cookies, Save Data, Load Data, Reset Data, Have a Username,
+Have stats to track, shop for bonuses! etc..!

 This game isnt close to being as good as the original Cookie Clicker but sure!
 Its pretty good for me that is beggining Javascript!
 ```